OmniSl4sh/OmniSl4sh.github.io/_posts/2022-05-13-Certifried.markdown

 # References and Credits
 - **Will Schroeder** and **Lee Christensen** who wrote the paper that started it all [here](https://www.specterops.io/assets/resources/Certified_Pre-Owned.pdf)
-- [Oliver Lyak](https://twitter.com/ly4k_) who discovered and reported the vulnerability and created the `Certipy` tool.
+- [Oliver Lyak](https://twitter.com/ly4k_) who discovered, reported and explained the vulnerability [here](https://research.ifcr.dk/certifried-active-directory-domain-privilege-escalation-cve-2022-26923-9e098fe298f4) as well as created the `Certipy` tool.
 - **SecureAuthCorp** for the awesome **Impacket** scripts of course :D